singhanshuman01/Simple-todo-list/README.md

-# A simple ToDo List
+# A not-simple ToDo List

 ### Tech Stack Used